 3. Mission San Jose in San Antonio contains a replica of a working grist mill.
 More wheels, more water, more wheat.
 Fascinating history lesson!

 4. Guess where we ate lunch one day?
-The Gristmill in Gruene!gristmill
+The Gristmill in Gruene!

 Up Next: Get Your Goat